alextmn/hyperledger-setup/README.md

-# Starter Application for Hyperledger Fabric 1.0
+# Farm Lease Application for Hyperledger Fabric 1.0

-Create a network to jump start development of your decentralized application.
+This application will create a sample decentralized network of farmers to manage land leasing process.
+The farmers can lease their land or lease from others.
+A farmer can initiate a lease (leasor), and/or send amendments, until its signed by the leasse.
+They can query the channel anytime to see the leases on that channel.

 The network can be deployed to multiple docker containers on one host for development or to multiple hosts for testing or production.